belovm96/chord-detection/README.md

 [Demo](https://drive.google.com/file/d/1uvhqbAUlB80Brls5BFPFogwyL811ilBw/view?usp=sharing)

 ## Requirements
-Please install packages listed in requirements.txt with *pip3 install -r requirements.txt*.
+Please install required packages - *pip3 install -r requirements.txt*.

 If you would like to use ReChord App, you will need Docker, Streamlit, and FFmpeg: